-The goals of improving flexibility and supporting operations has contributed to the Six Sigma approach to process improvement and selecting changes to implement in organizations.
-It is a strong foundation for improvements and innovations because it involves doing the work better and actually improving the work "to be accomplished" in many instances.
-It is applicable to process used to produce products, services, markets and operations.
+The goals of improving flexibility and supporting operations have contributed to the Six Sigma approach to process improvement and selecting changes to implement in organizations.
+It is a strong foundation for improvements and innovations because it involves doing the work better and actually improving the work to be accomplished in many instances.
+It is applicable to processes used to produce products and services, expand markets, and deliver operational performance.
 The work focuses on customer needs, detailed data analysis and facts about performance levels, errors, and required actions.

 Analysis of organization results derived from the application of Six Sigma programs show improvements in broad-based innovation and financial performance.
-The key characteristics of their approaches include an improvement innovation vision based on data (from customers, insights, and analytic studies), clear and objectives, organizational commitment to the change objectives or vision, alignment across the organization, training, and target processes to demonstrate the Six Sigma program.
+The key characteristics of these approaches include an improvement - innovation vision based on data (from customers, insights, and analytic studies), clear objectives, organizational commitment to the change objectives or vision, alignment across the organization, training, and target processes to demonstrate the Six Sigma program.

 Lean Six Sigma is a combination of lean methods (analysis, documentation, and analytic tasks that are performed within the organization) and Six Sigma approaches that organizes the tasks in an understandable and executable fashion.
 Lean Six Sigma utilizes knowledge (from the experience of many organizations that have followed the approach), methods designed to elicit specific data and understanding of activities and operations, and tools derived from operational improvement research and implementations.

 The lean portion of the approach targets cost reductions through process optimization.
-The sixsigma portion focuses on meeting customer needs and stakeholder expectations.
+The six-sigma portion focuses on meeting customer needs and stakeholder expectations.
 It seeks to improve quality, via measurement and defect or error elimination.
-This can be done by both eliminating the opportunities for errors in a process and improving the steps, materials, and performance of a task.
+This is accomplished by both eliminating the opportunities for errors in a process and improving the steps, materials, and performance of a task.
 The simultaneous goals are to achieve both effectiveness and efficiency (Byrne, Lubowe, & Blitz, (2007).

-There are five major steps in ae lean six sigma process as shown in table.
+There are five major steps in a lean six-sigma process as shown in table 1.
 It is labeled "DMAIC", an acronym for the five sequential phases: Define-Measure-Analyze-Improve-Control.
-These phases, low logically from defining a problem through implementing solutions.
-The changes are associated with causes (George, 2005).
+These phases flow logically from defining a problem through implementing solutions.
+The changes introduced are directly associated with causes (George, Maxey, & Upton, 2004).